 The supplemental essays colleges request through Questbridge are often different from the standard ones they ask for, and in some cases don’t exist at all.
 Make sure to check the requirements of each school you apply to carefully.

 While it is difficult to find data on whether QuestBridge increases your chances of admissions, it does greatly increase your odds of receiving a valuable scholarship opportunity.
 Students who match with a school through QuestBridge are awarded four years of tuition to one of the country’s top institutions.
 This alone is enough to make the application worth pursuing.

-If you are eager to maximize your own chances of scholarships but do not qualify for QuestBridge, schedule a free consultation with us.
+If you are eager to maximize your own chances of scholarships but do not qualify for QuestBridge, consider applying to our Pro Bono program.
 There are many ways to improve your chances of receiving college scholarships, and we are always happy to advise students.